PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 adapters, per-axis quantization, adapter collisions, pruning, rejection, and atomicity cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## Concat/Mul/Add/Transpose/Add ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/concat_mul_add_transpose_add_bridge_layout.py`.
+Its function and the corrected raw owner at checkpoint `4a5f0394` are each 866 lines and have identical ASTs.
+The central lowerer imports it under the private `_optimize_concat_mul_add_transpose_add_nhwc_bridge_chains_pass` alias and keeps the historical private name as a one-return wrapper.
+Its fourth position in both terminal Concat recovery sequences and both immediate neighboring calls are unchanged.
+The pass module does not import the lowerer.

+Nineteen direct owner/wrapper comparisons cover ordinary static and dynamic metadata, two independent matches, scalar constants, separate shared Mul/Add constant collisions, separate public-output clones, legacy adapters, ordinary and legacy per-axis quantization, adapter-name collision, unmatched pruning, missing metadata, late constant and metadata evidence, malformed axis, reverse topology, and a public internal boundary.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including buffers, quantization, options, provenance, topology, metadata, lineage, and diagnostics.

+Validation completed as follows:

+- corrected checkpoint/module AST comparison: exact, 866 lines each;
+- focused safety plus owner/wrapper contract: `65 passed in 0.63s`;
+- focused contract, adjacent extracted bridge contract, and ordered architecture suite: `363 passed in 19.78s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.34s`;
+- targeted Ruff for the new module and focused test, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly six pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The move is mechanically identical to the corrected checkpoint.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, ordered runtime behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, inventory and characterize the next raw source-order owner before editing it: the 461-line `_optimize_concat_mul_add_add_mean_reshape_tail_nhwc_bridge_chains`.
+Its existing public fixture remains in `tests/test_tflite_builder_direct.py`, and both ordered positions are already asserted by architecture tests.
+Move the fixture into a focused module, freeze positive, multiple-match, constants, metadata, quantization, adapter naming, topology, public-boundary, pruning, fixed-point, statistics, and ordered-boundary behavior, and record unsafe behavior as strict xfails before correction.
+Keep validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.